 Israel has become a worldwide leader in the dairy industry by developing innovative farm technology and dairy herd management strategies.
-One of the favorite strategies of Israeli dairy farmer is grouping cows.
-This is a tactic that groups cows by their nutrition needs for the best of the cows and the farmers don’t end up wasting feed.
+One of the favorite strategies of Israeli dairy farmer is grouping dairy cows.
+This is a tactic that groups cows by their nutrition needs for the best of the cows, and the farmers don’t end up wasting feed.

 What Is Cow Grouping?

 A standard dairy farm might feed the same mix feed ration to the entire herd, typically feeding to the needs of the highest producing cows.
 Cows that are producing less, however, don’t need as high a concentration of nutrients.
 This means that farmers are paying more for food, and they’re dealing with excess excrement.
 Cow grouping is a strategy that’s developed over the past few decades to make feeding more efficient.
 The principle is to divide cows into multiple groups based on feeding needs.
 You can then feed these cows separately to make sure you’re meeting each group’s nutrition needs while managing costs.

 Principles of Grouping Dairy Cows